mjmacgregor/dataviz-project-template/README.md

 ## Milestones

-These are the roughly estimated milestones I am expecting for my project:
+These are the milestones I am expecting for my project:

 1. Researching and understanding aggregations in JS / D3 and implementing them into visualizations
 2. Develop first draft prototypes for the least complex visualizations (i.e. scatter plot, bar chart)